Code for fun, Make things happen

 My real name is Chi Zhang.
-As the name is too common in Chinese culture, I’m generally referred to as Alex Chi.
+However, as the name is too common in Chinese culture, I’m generally referred to Alex Chi.

-In my second year in SJTU, I applied for a research internship.
+In my second year at SJTU, I applied for a research internship.
 It turned out that the whole experience was a disaster for me.
-For half a year I had nothing to do, except attending weekly lab meetups.
-I had no idea of what the team was doing, and what I could do.
+I had nothing to do for half a year except attend weekly lab meetups.
+I had no idea what the team was doing or what I could do.
 I suffered a lot, questioning myself, “Am I qualified for this position?”
 The next semester I quit that team.
 Only then did I find myself more of an engineer than a researcher.

-During my third year in SJTU, I lost interest in most of my courses, where teachers taught outdated materials which I would never use in my career in a tedious and boring way, and our students competed for GPA in a non-sense way.
+During my third year in SJTU, I lost interest in most of my courses, where teachers tediously taught outdated materials, and our students competed for GPA in a non-sense way.
 It is relatively easy for me to get a high score, but I could hardly learn anything throughout the process.
-I criticized a lot on how our university educates our students and made efforts to improve the current situation.
-After that, some of the professors took my advice and made their course more approachable and meaningful.
+I criticized on how our university educates our students and made efforts to improve the current situation.
+After that, some professors took my advice and made their course more approachable and meaningful.

-Luckily, after long frustration and struggling, I have a vague idea of what my future life should become: do solid works, build exciting things and make software used by a large community.
+Luckily, after long frustration and struggling, I have a vague idea of what my future life should become: do solid work, build exciting things and make software used by a large community.